Blackpool Central railway station: History

-The station was the world's busiest railway station in 1911.

 Central station was the focus of Blackpool's worst incident during the Second World War.
-Blackpool was home base for a major flight training centre and a fighter squadron during the war.
-On 27 August 1941, two aircraft—a Blackburn Botha trainer and a Boulton Paul Defiant fighter—collided in midair over the sea, just off Blackpool's central seafront.
+It was the base for a major flight training centre and a fighter squadron during the war.
+On 27 August 1941, two aircraft—a Blackburn Botha trainer and a Boulton Paul Defiant fighter—collided in mid-air over the sea, just off Blackpool's central seafront.
 The debris from the collision was strewn over a large area; a large part of it struck Central station, causing severe damage and killing twelve people.

-The station remained in service just long enough to see its centenary before its closure on 2 November 1964, against the original recommendation of the 1963 Beeching Plan, which had proposed the closure of Blackpool North station instead.
+The station remained in service just long enough to see its centenary before its closure on 2 November 1964, against the original recommendation of the 1963 Beeching report, which had proposed the closure of Blackpool North station instead.
 Blackpool Corporation had successfully lobbied British Railways for Central to be closed instead, in order that it might buy the land for potentially lucrative redevelopment.